BREAST IMPLANTS

 The majority of patients are satisfied with the size and shape of their breasts following augmentation-mastopexy surgery, and the results will generally last for years.
 Potential problems immediately following surgery include but are not limited to bleeding, infection, wound healing problems, implant malposition, chronic pain, nipple breakdown (necrosis) or numbness.
 These problems are all uncommon.
 Long-term problems include implant rupture, formation of scarlike tissue around the implant (capsular contracture), implant rippling, visible or symptomatic scars called keloids, and the need for additional surgery.
 Rarely, life-threatening complications can arise during or after any operation.
 Breast implants can affect mammogram screening and there is a very low yet increased risk of developing a rare form of lymphoma called anaplastic large cell lymphoma (ALCL).
 The US Food and Drug Administration (FDA) states that at the present time there is not sufficient evidence to show an association between silicone breast implants and rheumatoid arthritis or other connective tissue diseases.
 However, some studies have indicated that there could be a potential link.
 Dr. Andrade will discuss other specific risks and answer any questions during the consultation.
 This information is intended to complement the advice of a plastic surgeon obtained during a proper consultation, and it is by no means exhaustive or complete.

-Like any prosthetic device, breast implants may need to be replaced at some point so they should not be considered lifetime devices.
-Reasons for requiring implant replacement include implant rupture or deflation, implant shifting, or capsular contracture.
+Like any prosthetic device, breast implants might need to be replaced at some point.
+Reasons for implant replacement include rupture or deflation, shifting to an abnormal position, or capsular contracture.
 Other patients simply wish to have different-sized implants, or to have them removed for personal reasons.

 Breast lift surgery (mastopexy) reshapes the existing breast tissue and improves the position of the nipple on the breast mound.
-Patients who choose breast lift surgery are satisfied with the current size of their breasts but want to improve the shape and nipple position.
-Breast implant surgery increases the size of the breast.
+Patients who are good candidates for breast lift surgery are satisfied with the current size of their breasts but want to improve their shape and nipple position.
+Breast implant surgery increases the size of the breast, and also tends to provide more upper breast fullness than a lift alone can achieve.
 Patients who choose breast implant surgery wish to have a larger breast size.
-Some patients want to improve the shape and increase the size, in which case a combined implant + lift operation can be performed (augmentation-mastopexy).
+Some patients want to improve the shape and increase the size, in which case a combined implants plus breast lift operation can be performed (called augmentation-mastopexy).

 The timing of surgery varies but often it is possible to have surgery within 2-6 weeks of booking the procedure.